pantheon-systems/documentation/source/content/guides/quicksilver/07-trello.md

 ---
+title: Automate and Integrate your WebOps Workflow with Quicksilver
-title: Integrate Trello on Pantheon with Quicksilver Hooks
+subtitle: Integrate Trello on Pantheon with Quicksilver Hooks
 description: Learn how to integrate Trello with your dev workflow on Pantheon.
 categories: [integrate]
 tags: [collaborate, quicksilver, webops, workflow]
-type: guide
-permalink: docs/guides/:basename
-date: 5/4/2017
 contributors: [scottmassey]
+layout: guide
+showtoc: true
+permalink: docs/guides/quicksilver/trello
+anchorid: trello
 ---

+This section provides information on how to integrate Trello with Pantheon using Quicksilver.

 [Trello](https://trello.com) is a simple yet powerful project management tool which helps teams to collaborate on projects in an agile framework.
 Trello lends itself to not only web projects, but also helps businesses keep [other](https://trello.com/inspiration) internal tasks and objectives organized.

 In this guide, we'll use a Trello instance with a site on Pantheon.
 When changes are pushed to Pantheon that reference a Trello card's unique ID, the commit message will appear in the card.